 The sender of an ESP transform parameter MUST make sure that there are no more than six (6) Suite IDs in one ESP transform parameter.
-Conversely, a recipient MUST be prepared to handle received transport parameters that contain more than six Suite IDs.
+Conversely, a recipient MUST be prepared to handle received transform parameters that contain more than six Suite IDs.
 The limited number of Suite IDs sets the maximum size of the ESP_TRANSFORM parameter.
 As the default configuration, the ESP_TRANSFORM parameter MUST contain at least one of the mandatory Suite IDs.
 There MAY be a configuration option that allows the administrator to override this default.

-Mandatory implementations: AES-CBC with HMAC-SHA1 and NULL with HMAC-SHA1.
+Mandatory implementations: AES-128-CBC with HMAC-SHA-256.
+NULL with HMAC-SHA-256 SHOULD also be supported (see also Section 3.3.5).

 Under some conditions, it is possible to use Traffic Flow Confidentiality (TFC) [RFC4303] with ESP in BEET mode.
-However, the definition of such operation is future work and must be done in a separate specification.
+However, the definition of such an operation is left for future work and must be done in a separate specification.

 5.1.3.
-NOTIFY Parameter
+NOTIFICATION Parameter

-The HIP base specification defines a set of NOTIFY error types.
+The HIP base specification defines a set of NOTIFICATION error types.
 The following error types are required for describing errors in ESP Transform crypto suites during negotiation.

-NOTIFY PARAMETER - ERROR TYPES Value
+NOTIFICATION PARAMETER - ERROR TYPES Value